scribd/scribd.github.io/_posts/2020-12-14-Recycle-EKS-Worker-Nodes.md

 ## Future Enhancements

-1. Right now, in the first Lambda we are putting a 300 sec sleep just to ensure that the new node is in *IN* Service mode before putting the old node to StandBy mode.
-We have to ensure this programatically rather than an arbitrary 300 sec sleep
+1. First Lambda sleeps for arbitrary 300 seconds to ensure that the new node is in *IN* Service mode before putting the old node to StandBy mode.
+Ensure this programatically instead of sleeping.
-2. Refactor the code to use as a common module for getting the access token.
+2. Use a common module for getting the access token.
 3. Better logging and exception handling
 4. Make use of namespace input while selecting the pods.
 Currently it checks for pods in all namespaces.
-5. Find a terraform way to edit configmap/aws-auth, this step is still manual to make this module work.
+5. Module doesn't work without manual edit of `configmap/aws-auth`.
+Find a terraform way to edit it.

 ---